Disney Conservation Fund

 The Walt Disney Company, together with its subsidiaries and affiliates, is a leading entertainment and media enterprise on a global scale.

-The Disney Worldwide Conservation Fund (DWCF) makes grants for wildlife studies, habitat protection, and community conservation and education in critical ecosystems around the world.
+The Disney Conservation Fund (DCF) makes grants for wildlife studies, habitat protection, and community conservation and education in critical ecosystems around the world.

 Grant Programs for Agriculture, Energy, Environment, Natural Resources

-Annual Conservation Grants — The DWCF favors projects that contribute to the conservation of endangered and threatened species and their habitats.
+Annual Conservation Grants — The DCF favors projects that contribute to the conservation of endangered and threatened species and their habitats.
 The priority is for projects that connect locally to engage communities, conservation NGOs, and governments.
 Funded projects should build on previous work, or have the potential to contribute to long-term conservation programs.
-Priority is for requests of US$25 thousand or less.
+Grants are a maximum of US$50 thousand during a period of two years.

 Rapid Response Fund — The Rapid Respond Program is designed to provide emergency grants in times of conservation crisis or urgent need.
-Grants are up to US$5 thousand per request.
+Grants are up to US$10 thousand per request.

-Conservation Heroes — Organizations funded by the DWCF are eligible to nominate conservation heroes.
+Conservation Heroes — Organizations that have been funded by the DCF are eligible to nominate conservation heroes.
 These are local persons who have helped advance conservation in their communities.
 Awards of US$1,500 are divided between each Conservation Hero and the nominating organization.

 Eligibility for grants is restricted to organizations that have nonprofit status in the USA.
-Nonprofit organizations in other countries apply in collaboration with U.S. nonprofit partners.
+Nonprofit organizations in other countries apply in collaboration with U.S. nonprofit partners (fiscal sponsor).

-Nominations for Conservation Heroes are directed to DWCF’s contact point.
+Nominations for Conservation Heroes are directed to DCF’s contact point.

 Geographical Distribution of Grant Activities in Developing Countries